 Coffee creamer is available in many varieties and flavors.

-People often add a splash or two to their coffee to add sweetness and enhance taste.
+People often add a splash or two to their coffee to add sweetness and enhance the taste.

 Coffee creamer can also be mixed into hot cereal, hot chocolate, or tea.

 If you’re feeling creative, you can try drizzling it over fresh fruit or use it in place of water in your favorite pancake recipe to boost the flavor.

-You can also use unflavored coffee creamer as a dairy-free milk substitute in soup or mashed-potato recipes.
+You can also use unflavored coffee creamer as a nondairy milk substitute in soup or mashed potato recipes.

 Heavy cream can be made into whipped cream and used to add thickness to many recipes.
 Half-and-half and coffee creamer are often added to hot beverages or used to add flavor to other recipes.